Teradata/stacki-wiki/Frontend-Installation.md

 ![](images/stack-iso-boot.png)

-You can hit enter or just wait a few seconds and the stacki Frontent installation will begin and you will soon see the [Installation Wizard](#installation-wizard)
+You can hit enter or just wait a few seconds and the Stacki Frontent installation will begin and you will soon see the [Installation Wizard](#installation-wizard)

 ### Existing

-In addition to the [requirements](#requirements) for Frontends, installing stacki on top of a previous build host requires that host must be running the x86_64 version of CentOS 6.x or RHEL 6.x.
+In addition to the [requirements](#requirements) for Frontends, installing Stacki on top of a previous build host requires that host must be running the x86_64 version of CentOS 6.x or RHEL 6.x.

 Log into the Gnome (or generic X11) environment on the servers console